oauthstuff/draft-oauth-rar/main.md

    [[ To be removed from the final specification ]]

    -03

-   * Updated referenes to current revisions or RFC numbers
+   * Updated references to current revisions or RFC numbers
    * Added section about enrichment of authorization details objects by the AS
    * Clarified processing of unknown authorization details parameters
    * clarified dependencies between `resource` and `authorization_details` parameters